-Epithelium-derived chemokines induce airway smooth muscle cell migration.
+Epithelium-derived chemokines induce airway smooth muscle cell migration

 The remodelling of airway smooth muscle (ASM) associated with asthma severity may involve the migration of ASM cells towards the epithelium.
 However, little is known about the mechanisms of cell migration and the effect of epithelial-derived mediators on this process.